xsoulspace/xsoulspace.github.io/docs/DESIGN_GUIDELINES.md

 This document outlines the core principles, aesthetic concepts, and foundational rules of our design language.
 It defines the visual elements that create a cohesive feel and user experience across the entire website.

+## 0. Our Design Philosophy

+Our design is not merely aesthetic; it is a direct reflection of our development ethos.
+We build with intention, guided by a set of core principles that ensure our work is respectful, enduring, and genuinely useful.
+This philosophy is the "why" behind every color, layout, and interaction.

+- **Convenience & Simplicity:** We prioritize clarity and ease of use.
+Our use of a warm, high-contrast palette (`warm-paper`, `deep-espresso`) is intentional, designed to be as timeless and readable as a well-loved book, reducing eye strain and focusing on the content itself.
+The interface should feel intuitive and friction-free.
+- **Longevity & Usefulness:** We build to last.
+This is reflected in a clean, maintainable design system and in transparently showing project support status.
+We aim to create tools and experiences that remain relevant and valuable over time.
+- **Safety & Trust:** We believe in ethical technology.
+This commitment is made tangible through clear, accessible information about licenses, privacy, and terms.
+We design to empower users, not to exploit them.
+- **Creativity, Fun & Challenge:** We are a home for creative endeavors.
+Our `BentoGrid` layout and cinematic textures are designed to spark curiosity and showcase projects in an engaging, non-uniform manner, celebrating the unique story of each creation.

 ## 1. Foundational Design Tokens

 Design tokens are the visual atoms of the design system — specifically, they are named entities that store visual design attributes.
 We use them in place of hard-coded values in order to maintain a scalable and consistent visual system.